 When trying to pitch a story to the media, it takes a lot of time and effort researching and coming up with compelling content to reach media outlets and target audiences.
 However, one aspect of a media pitch that seems to be overlooked or an afterthought is the subject line.
 Subject lines are too often quickly put together in a rush but should be equally thought about because they are part of the pitch that convinces a media outlet to open the email because it contains essential information.
-Companies and individuals can make a memorable first impression, and the critical element to ensure that an email is being read rather than overlooked.
+You can make a memorable first impression, and nail this critical element to ensure that your email is being read rather than overlooked.

 In this article, we will look at: